BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - zyBooks.
 Read the homework but not start it.
 Lecture.
 Office Hour on Thruday night.
 HW.
 Quizzes (but not the last day)
   - Don't start HW before the Thursday office hour.
 The interpretation of the problems will always surprise you.
 - Use source version control: It will save your project and lab, at least once.
-- Blackboard might slow, if too many students doing the quiz at the last day.
+- Quiz: Blackboard might slow, if too many students doing the quiz at the last day.
-- All module 5 will focus on Labs
+- Lab: All module 5 will focus on Labs
-- Check out the programming resources.
+- Resource: Check out the programming resources.
 Helpful.
 Some code allow some not (due to languages)
-- Repost Module 2 and 3: Posts before the module start might be deleted.
+- Discuss: Repost Module 2 and 3: Posts before the module start WILL be deleted.
+It confuse people because Module 2 discussion post stats that it is based on Module 1.
+- Discussion: If you have to re-post it, add the URL and a disclaimer.
+To avoid plagiarism
+- Discuss: 4 posts over three days per week.
-- Everyday you got some surprise.
+- General: Everyday you got some surprise.
 Keep a note and move on.
 - Compile Python:
   - Folder , relative path.
   - Use module.